 Keep hold of all the paperwork in case you want to sell your home.
 “Regulations have changed, so now, if you were to sell a property, you have to have all your i’s dotted and t’s crossed,” says Jo.
 “So, for argument’s sake, if somebody was to remove a load-bearing wall and they don’t have structural engineering calculations, then the vendor’s solicitor would pick that up and ask for them.”

 If you don’t have the necessary paperwork, you will be required to commission an engineer to check what the builder has installed and produce calculations.
 This will be at your expense.

 How do I find a reliable structural engineer?

 Ready to get going?
 You’ll need your structural engineering calculations before you can sign off your builder’s quote.
 After all, without the structural calculations, how will the builder know what steel to price in?
 So, to find an engineer, start with your builder: it’s likely he’ll have local contacts.

 If you have to find your own, check with friends and family members who’ve had building work done, or use the search tool on the Institution of Structural Engineers website to find registered engineers in your area.
-Then, however you’ve tracked down your engineer, check his or her credentials before handing over any money or signing a contract.
+Then check their credentials before handing over any money or signing a contract.

 How long does it all take?